awsdocs/amazon-workdocs-administration-guide/doc_source/connect_directory_microsoft.md

 1. From the list of available directories, select the AWS Managed Microsoft AD to use for your Amazon WorkDocs site\.
 **Note**
-Make sure that site is being created in the same region as the AWS Managed Microsoft AD\.
+Make sure that site is being created in the same Region as the AWS Managed Microsoft AD\.

 1. Choose **Enable directory**\.